 Visiting the Hungarian National Gallery

 My recommendation, especially if you have limited time, is to review the museum map before your visit to get a sense of which exhibits are a must-see for you.
-I spent a little over an hour at the Hungarian National Gallery and was able to view all exhibits on floors 0 and 1.
-But I should note that I was power walking through the museum as I was in a bit of a rush!
+I spent a little over an hour at the Hungarian National Gallery and was able to view most exhibits on floors 0 and 1.
+However, I should note that I was power-walking through the museum, as I was in a bit of a rush!

-Getting to the Hungarian National Gallery is a bit of an adventure as one first needs to take public transportation, especially if lodging in the Pest side of the city, and then one needs to make it up the hill to the museum.
+Getting to the Hungarian National Gallery is a bit of an adventure.
+The first step is to take public transportation, especially if your hotel is on the Pest side of the city.
+Second, you need to make your way up the hill to get to the museum, either by walking or riding the funicular.
+And if you’re like me, maybe get lost between step one and two!

-For me, the public transportation aspect of the journey took about 25 minutes.
+For me, the public transportation aspect of the journey took about 25 minutes (metro plus bus).
 Now, getting to the top of the hill took another 25 minutes because I got lost!
-There was a construction project in the area and the main entrance to the ramps leading to the museum was blocked off.
-Fortunately, I was able to locate an information booth where I was directed to an alternative entrance across the street (it was marked by a set of stairs).
+There was a construction project in the area, and the main entrance to the ramps leading to the museum was blocked off.
+Fortunately, I was able to locate an info booth where I was told an alternative entrance existed across the street.

-The Hungarian National Gallery provides extensive directions on its website along with a useful map.
-If you do get lost, there is an information booth in the area and staff is very helpful.
+The Hungarian National Gallery’s website provides extensive directions and a helpful map.
+If you do get lost, there is an information booth in the area, and the staff is very helpful.

 If you see this mosaic (picture to the right), then you are in the correct place!
 It marks the entrance to the main ramps and the location of the funicular.

 An alternative to walking is riding the funicular to the top of the hill.
-Note that the funicular is not included in the Budapest transportation pass; it is an additional fee.
+A ride on the funicular is not included in the Budapest transportation pass; it is an additional fee.

 The Hungarian National Gallery, under the “For disabled visitors” section, provides information on how to access the elevators for those who are unable to walk or ride the funicular to the museum.
 Note that the museum also has a limited number of wheelchairs available to visitors at no charge.